Oleksander Shulhyn: Biography

 Shulhyn was born in the village of Sofyne (Katsapshchyna), Khorol county in Poltava Governorate (today Andriivka rural hromada in Lubny Raion) in the family of a historian and pedagogue Yakiv Shulhyn whose heritage is traced to the Cossack officers (starshina).
-He is related to Vasily Shulgin.
+He was related to Vasily Shulgin.
 Oleksander's brother, Volodymyr perished at the Battle of Kruty.
 Shulhyn initially enrolled at the mathematics-physics department of the Saint Petersburg State University in 1908.
 In 1910 he transferred to the department of history and philosophy from which Shulhyn graduated in 1915.
 Later until 1917, he worked at the department as a professor's assistant.

 While in Saint Petersburg, Shulhyn joined the Petersburg community of TUP, later switching to the Ukrainian Democratic-Radical Party (later Ukrainian Party of Socialist Federalists).
 In Petrograd he was a delegate of the Ukrainian National Council at the Petrograd Soviet.
 During the February Revolution Shulhyn arrived to Kiev joining the Central Council of Ukraine and later its executive committee.
 From July 1917 through January 30, 1918 he served as a secretary of Inter-ethnic (later Foreign) Affairs.
 During the time participated in the writing of the Statute of the Higher Administration of Ukraine, and organization of the Congress of peoples of Russia that took place in September 1917 in Kiev.